 - Connectivity

-- The power consumption of wireless contection such as 5G depends on several factors including bitrates, location, frequeny range, etc.
+- The power consumption of wireless contection such as 5G depends on several factors including bitrates, distance from radio access network, channel conditions, frequeny range, etc.

-- The power consumption can be from several mWatt to several Watt depending on use case
+- The power consumption can be from several mWatt to several Watt depending on use case.

-It is expected that each of the components are improved to address power savings.
-However, it is still of ultimate relevance that in the development of technical specifications of XR devices, the power consumption of each component is taken into account.
-It is also important that technologies are designed such that during run-time, power consumption can be adapted.
+It is expected that each of the components will undergo improvement to address power savings.
+It is important that in the development of technical specifications of XR devices, the power consumption of each component is considered.

-]